 A: Report any concerns to the house manager, the QIDP, or Program Director.
-If your concerns are not satisfactory addressed and resolved, contact the Home Office Consumer Rights Officer or CEO.
+If your concerns are not satisfactorily addressed and resolved, contact the Home Office Consumer Rights Officer or CEO.

 Q: Do you lease or own your residential homes?
-Are the leases short-term or long-tern leases?
+Are the leases short-term or long-term leases?

 A: We own all our homes.